danikirillov/movies-api/README.md

 ## It's Movies-API

+Initial task:
+Create a Java web application.
+The application should Indicate whether a movie won a “Best Picture” Oscar, given a movie’s title based on this and this thatAPI CSV file contains winners from 1927 until 2010.
+It should also allow users to give a rating to movies and provide a list of 10 top-rated movies ordered by box office value.

 And here you can find a list of the documentation files:

 - [solution.md](documentation/solution.md) – a short (min two lines, max half a page) description of the solution and explaining some design decisions